The Honeyball Sutta

 Join us for a weekend at the centre inspired by the Honeyball Sutta, the Buddha’s striking teaching on how suffering grows from a single moment of unexamined perception.
 Together we’ll explore how the mind turns simple experience into stories, identities, and emotional tangles—and how this whole chain can gently unravel through awareness.

-We can learn to recognise proliferation as it begins, return to the simplicity of direct experience, and discover the freedom, ease, and joy that arise when the mind no longer needs to chase its own narratives.
+We can learn to recognise our proliferating speculation and conjectures which feel like truths, return to the simplicity of direct experience, and discover the creativity and joy that arises as these mental fetters are eased.

-We find these non-residential weekends to be a really helpful way for people to explore a Dharma theme more deeply together over a weekend, while still having time for 'life admin'.
+Many people find these non-residential weekends to be a really helpful way to explore a Dharma theme more deeply with others over a weekend, while still having time for 'life admin'.

 We come together Friday night, Saturday morning and Sunday morning.